-Janette Silverman, has been active in genealogical research for over three decades.
+Dr. Janette Silverman, has been active in genealogical research for over three decades.
 She began her genealogical journey by researching her own family.
-While she began searching for her family’s roots with absolute certainty that there would be no way to find any data on her family prior to their arrival in the United States, she quickly learned that when it comes to genealogical research preconceived assumptions or received family lore are often wrong, an approach which has become the polestar of her historically verifiable approach to genealogy.
-Not only did she find her family roots in Europe, she actually located and traced verifiable historical proof of her four grandparents’ families in Eastern Europe.
+She began searching for her family’s roots with absolute certainty that there would be no way to find any data on her family prior to their arrival in the United States.
+She quickly learned that when it comes to genealogical research preconceived assumptions or received family lore are often wrong, an approach which has become the polestar of her historically approach to genealogy.
+Not only did she find her family roots in Europe, she actually located and traced documentary proof of the families of her four grandparents in Eastern Europe.

-Janette teaches beginner and intermediate level genealogy classes and speaks to groups all over North America and has spoken in Europe and Israel.
-Her presentations include Myths and Mysteries of Immigration, Research and Travel in Ukraine, What’s Jewish about Jewish Genealogy, In Search of the French Connection, A Rose by any other Name, Call Me What, The Blumenthals of the Upper Lower Peninsula, Making History Relevant and Personal, The History of the Nashville Jewish Community, It Started With a Box, Challenges of Jewish Genealogy: Names, Dates, Places, Written in Stone: When Gravestones Lie, Who Were They: A Case Study of Holocaust Survivors, Ancestry.com for Beginners, Ancestry.com: Beyond the Basics, and more.
+Janette teaches beginner and intermediate level genealogy classes and speaks to groups worldwide.
+During the current pandemic, rather than speaking in person, she has been part of many virtual conferences.
+Her presentations include Myths and Mysteries of Immigration; Research and Travel in Ukraine; What’s Jewish about Jewish Genealogy; In Search of the French Connection; A Rose by any other Name: Call Me What?; The Blumenthals of the Upper Lower Peninsula; Making History Relevant and Personal; The History of the Nashville Jewish Community; It Started With a Box; Challenges of Jewish Genealogy: Names, Dates, Places; Written in Stone: When Gravestones Lie; Who Were They: A Case Study of Holocaust Survivors; Ancestry.com for Beginners; Ancestry.com: Beyond the Basics; and more.

 In researching her own family and in doing work for her clients, she has examined historical records from many places including Romania, Ukraine, Moldova, Belarus, England, Canada, Germany, Italy, Holland, Belgium, Israel, France, and the United States.
-The historical records she works with are in English, Hebrew, Yiddish, Ukrainian, Russian, Polish, French and German.
+The historical records she and her team work with are in English, Hebrew, Yiddish, Ukrainian, Russian, Polish, French and German.
 Members of her research team read documents in almost every conceivable language used all over Europe.

-The central lesson that Janette has learned from her long experience in genealogy is that families are integrally linked to the history of the places from which they came and vice-versa.
+The central lesson that Janette learned from her long experience in genealogy is that families are integrally linked to the history of the places from which they came and vice-versa.
 As our families take on major roles as historical players in the records that illuminate their personal stories, it becomes harder to view history strictly as a third party observer.
-Genealogical research places our family in the saga of their history and times.
+Genealogical research places our family in the context of the world and times in which they lived.